Creating and managing blogs

-Recruitment Marketing has a blogging engine built into it.
-This means that you can easily create, publish, and manage career-related blogs in the same place that you manage your web pages.
+The Recruitment Marketing module has a blogging engine built into it.
+This means that you can easily create, publish, and manage relevant blogs in the same place that you manage your web pages.
 The blog engine also leverages the Recruitment Marketing template feature to ensure that your individual posts display with a look and feel that’s consistent and on-brand with your other careers content.

-You can create as many blogs as you like, and there is no limit to how many posts each individual blog can contain.
-You may wish to have an “Employee Stories” blog, for example, or a blog for each individual department in your organisation.
+You can create as many blogs as you like, and there is no limit to how many posts each blog can contain.
+For example, you may wish to have an “Employee Stories” blog, or perhaps a blog dedicated to a specific department or departments within your organisation.
+For related information on how to add a blog post to a page, see Content Blocks - Blogs for details.

 Blog types

-A blog can be manual meaning that you create the posts yourself, or, it can track an existing RSS blog that your company may have on its general website, for example.
+A blog can be manual, meaning that you create the posts yourself, or it can track an existing RSS blog - such as a blog that your organization may publish on its main website.
 When you sync an existing blog, any new posts that are added are automatically pulled into Recruitment Marketing and made available there.

 Creating an RSS blog